apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/differences.md

 - stores user/group information in the workspace associated with the editing Session
-- the autosave feature is no longer supported by default; configuration option `PARAM_SUPPORT_AUTOSAVE` can be used to obtain backwards compatible behavior.
+- the autosave feature is no longer supported by default; configuration option `PARAM_SUPPORT_AUTOSAVE` can be used to obtain backwards compatible behavior
+- calling `getAuthorizable` with empty id or `null` id/principal will not throw a runtime exception but silently returns `null`

 #### Authorizable